If you have decided you need to White Label a CRM, now the challenge is to find the absolute best one for your needs.

 1. The product MUST be easy

-Number one, top of the list for choosing the CRM you will be putting your name on: Look for a CRM that is easy to use.
-Take note that every CRM company is going to say: “Our system is easy to use.”
+Number one, top of the list for choosing the right CRM you will be putting your name on: Look for a CRM that is easy to use.
+Take note that every CRM company is going to say: “Our product is easy to use.”
 So, you can’t go by that.

 It has to be easy for YOU.
 Sure, some systems are easy for software engineers and computer geeks, but you have to find the one that you and your customers will find easy.